braceio/tags/README.md

 ## Installing Brace Tags

-Brace Tags is written in Python.
-Most computers today come with Python.
-You can install it with `easy_install` by opening up your terminal and typing in:
+Brace Tags requires Python.
+Many computers today come with Python pre-installed, including all macbooks.
+If you have Python, you can install Brace Tags with `easy_install` by opening up your terminal and typing in:

     sudo easy_install brace-tags